Easy, Affordable Service for Nevada Residents

 Yes.
 If you are married, the all-in-one package will include a comprehensive estate plan for both spouses and a joint revocable trust.

 Yes.
-A licensed Nevada attorney from Hogan Hulet PLLC (Jeff Hulet or Ken Hogan) will prepare and review your all-in-one estate plan, along with a consult with you directly to answer your questions.
+A licensed Nevada attorney from Hogan Hulet PLLC (Jeff Hulet or Ken Hogan) will prepare and review your all-in-one estate plan, along with a consultation with you directly to answer your questions.

 Your all-in-one estate plan will be prepared and ready for you to sign within seven days from when you return the intake form and provide payment.